Canning Basics 2: Ensuring Safe Canned Foods

 - Increased headspace for many canned vegetables.
 New methods have increased processing times or pounds pressure and this requires food be heated to higher temperatures.
 Because of this there is increased expansion of food in the jars and headspace must also be increased.

 Unfortunately many home canners think these changes are too complicated or overdone.
 To help understand and accept these changes, you need to be able to assess and accept risks.
 There is a potential health risk associated with most things we do.
 For example, we take a risk of being in an accident when we drive or ride in a car.
 But we take these risks because we believe the convenience and time we save is worth it.
 We may choose to reduce driving risks by driving carefully or more slowly and by wearing seat belts.
 The same is true of the new canning methods in this manual.
 They involve extra details which make them more difficult and time consuming.
 However, the risk of food poisoning is further reduced if they are followed.
-These new USDA methods have been integrated into this publication with methods previously researched at the University of Minnesota and found in previous publications of the Minnesota Extension Service.
+These new USDA methods have been integrated into this publication with methods previously researched at the University of Minnesota and found in previous publications of the University of Minnesota Extension.
 In the "Tomatoes" section of this publication you are given method options from which to choose, depending on the varieties selected and the level of risk you wish to assume.
 No method is failure-proof or can assure 100 percent safety under all circumstances of ingredients, processing, and storage.
 With tomatoes, home canners are allowed to decide on the method which represents an acceptable amount of risk for an acceptable amount of time and energy spent.
 This risk is further reduced by boiling the food before eating.

 Processing Adjustments at High Altitudes